-Sirtuin Activation Longevity Cats
+Sirtuin Activation and Longevity in Cats

-By La Petite Labs Editorial, ~15 min read
+By La Petite Labs Editorial 15 min read

 When a cat starts losing weight, sleeping more, or “just not acting right,” the worry often turns to cancer.
 Those signs are real red flags, but they are also shared by many age-related problems that change how cells handle stress.
 Sirtuins are proteins that help regulate DNA repair, inflammation signaling, and energy use, and they are often discussed in the context of feline sirtuin activation and healthy aging (Mouchiroud, 2013).
 The key point is that this biology is about resilience under stress, not a home cure for tumors.